nisanuraydin/pythonCertification1/README.md

-# pythonCertification1
-freeCodeCamp: Python Certification - Build a User Configuration Manager
+# Build a User Configuration Manager

+This is my first project for the freeCodeCamp Python Certification.

+It walks through the freeCodeCamp Python Certification and shows how to build a simple user configuration manager step by step.